 Maximally, I do financial reviews soon after I receive any income I’m expecting, which I have found makes them easier on me to do.

-Some principles I have now around habits to be more mindful of when and where I give money
+Some principles I make decisions based on now and habits to be more mindful of when and where I give money

-- I write down any gifts, offers, donations, expenditures, bills I want to/have to make in a weekly repeating calendar event that happens on Saturday afternoons and only give money during that timeframe on Saturday afternoons.
+- I write down any gifts, offers, donations, expenditures, bills I want to/have to make in a weekly repeating calendar event that happens on Saturday afternoons and only give money during that time slot on Saturdays.

-- I wait at least 2 weeks before giving money for anything under $400 Cad total.
-For anything over $400 Cad total I will wait at least a month.
+- I wait at least 2 weeks before giving money for anything under $400 Euro total.
+For anything over $400 Euro total I will wait at least a month.
 This includes bookings for any trips/adventures/experiences (which are done in a separate weekly recurring time-slot on Thursday afternoons).

 - Three exceptions are;

-- When money for shelter or an offering I want to enter is asked for at another time, then I will give the money only after 7pm est by the day it is asked for.
+- When money for shelter or an offering I want to enter is asked for at another time, then I will give the money only after 7pm my eod by the day it is asked for.

 - When there is something for which I am absolutely certain I will give money to and there is a need for it now or, if it’s a physical item, and I have a sense it won’t be available if I wait.
 If this happens more than once every three months I take a pause and reflect on what’s going on.